 Emotions, Self and Development Research Group

-In this group, Michael Mascolo and his students examine the nature, role and development of emotions in children, in adults, and across cultures.
+In this group, Michael Mascolo and his students examine the nature, role and development of emotions in both children and adults, and across cultures.
 Students analyze moment-by-moment changes in the production of emotion in children and adults.
-The group is interested in changes in self-evaluative emotions such as pride, shame, and guilt; the development of anger; the role of emotion in promoting change in psychotherapy; and cultural similarities and differences in the experience of emotion.
+The group is interested in changes in self-evaluative emotions such as pride, shame and guilt; the development of anger; the role of emotion in promoting change in psychotherapy; and cultural similarities and differences in the experience of emotion.

 - Mascolo, M. F., & Fischer, K. W. (2007).
 The co-development of self-awareness and self-evaluative emotions across the toddler years.
 In Brownell, C. A., & Kopp, C. B. (Eds.).
 Transitions in early socioemotional development: The toddler years.
 New York, N.Y.: Guilford Press.